PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 Try the following:
  - Ensure you have reset the device.
 Try disconnecting the cable to the ESP32-S3 device, then reconnect it.
  - Try different USB cables and different USB ports.
 Sometimes it will not flash properly over certain USB ports.
  - If this still fails, review [step 2](#step-2-flash-the-firmware-to-the-esp32) above (Flash the firmware to the ESP32) and ensure that you flashed the firmware properly onto the device.
+When flashing, ensure that the top left checkbox is checked.
+The top row should be green.

 ### ESP32 fails to connect to Switch.